 Lysophospholipids, such as lysophosphatidic acid and sphingosine 1-phosphate, have a key role in stem cell biology[104] and tumour progression[105].
 The plasma membrane contains lipid rafts enriched with sphingolipids, which are important participants in signal transmission[106-114].
 A recent study of the pancreas highlighted the role of sphingosine-1-phosphate in promoting the survival of progenitor cells and determining acinar and endocrine cell specification[107].
 The bioactive lysophospholipid lysophosphatidylinositol can be secreted into the extracellular milieu, initiating a signalling cascade that stimulates the proliferation of surrounding cancer cells[65].
 The conversion of acetyl-CoA into acetoacetyl-CoA allows its entry into the mevalonate pathway[44], which is integral for the production of cholesterol esters and steroid hormones that are crucial participants in prostate stem cell maintenance and lineage specification[107-108].
 Haematopoietic cells are reliant on phospholipids and essential fatty acids during differentiation[109].
 Arachidonic acid is involved in the synthesis of leukotriene, prostacyclin, and thromboxane from phospholipids[109].
 Eicosanoids’ primary physiological activity is related to inflammation and modulation of cardiovascular function and tone.
 Leukotrienes and prostaglandins can create a leaky vascular endothelium, which is a requirement for metastatic spread[110].
 Interleukin 1B was found to maintain malignant melanoma initiating cells[111,112].
 CSCs are known for their increased ABC transporter activity, which requires ATP for its function.
-We recently proposed that, apart from their role in chemoresistance, ABC transporter hyperactivity is possibly due to their exportation of signalling molecules including lipids[113].
+We recently proposed that, apart from their role in chemoresistance, ABC transporter hyperactivity is possibly due to their exportation of signalling molecules, including lipids[113].
 Several studies have shown that at least one-third of all 48 mammalian ABC transporters are involved in lipid transport[59,63].
 Transporters such as ABCA1, ABCG1, ABCG4, ABCG5, and ABCG8 have been identified as sterol transporters[114].
 ABC transporters of the C family transport bioactive lysophospholipids such as lysophosphatidylinositol and sphingosine 1-phosphate[64,115,116].
 Of particular interest are ABCG2 and ABCB1, the most well studied members in CSCs.
-We hypothesise that they may play a specific role in CSCs to maintain stemness and sustain cell survival, specifically, by exportating bioactive-lipid signalling molecules such as steroid hormones, cholesterol, and metabolites, which are the result of enhanced lipid uptake and lipid metabolic pathways observed in CSCs[63,64,113,117,118].
+We hypothesise that they may play a specific role in CSCs to maintain stemness and sustain cell survival, specifically, by exporting bioactive-lipid signalling molecules such as steroid hormones, cholesterol, and metabolites, which are the result of enhanced lipid uptake and lipid metabolic pathways observed in CSCs[63,64,113,117,118].
 Another emerging method through which CSCs can also signal is through the release of exosomes.
-Exosomes are lipid vesicles released from the cell that carry important messages including bioactive lipids or enzymes able to release signalling lipids.
+Exosomes are lipid vesicles released, from the cell that carry important messages including, bioactive lipids or enzymes and are able to release signalling lipids.
 Exosomes are thought to be involved in specific cancer functions such as creating the pre-metastatic niche in the specific secondary site[119].
 It is likely that enhanced lipid metabolism in CSCs is used to both synthesise exosomes and their content[120-122].
-It would be interesting to analyse the lipidomic profile of CSC-derived exosomes to enhance our understanding of the specific role that these exosomes play in cancer progression.
-Exploring these pathways could elucidate a vulnerability that might be beneficial in targeting these highly aggressive cells.
+It would be interesting to analyse the lipidomic profile of CSC-derived exosomes to enhance our understanding of the specific role that exosomes play in cancer progression.
+Exploring these pathways could elucidate a vulnerability, that might be beneficial in targeting these highly aggressive cells.
 However, first an understanding is needed of the mechanisms behind these metabolic pathways and what purpose they fulfil.

 CONCLUSION